-Developers can craft unique user experiences that are engaging and easily deployable on multiple channels with the ability to use the frameworks and tools they believe make them most productive - and to change tools in the future if better or newer tools come along.
-At the same time, marketers can create and manage content, including editing channel-agnostic content or JavaScript using a SPA editor.
-Then, developers can then reuse this content created or edited by marketers across channels in their front-end projects.
+Program VP, Content & Digital Media Technologies, IDC engaging and easily deployable on multiple channels with the ability to use the frameworks and tools they believe make them most productive - and to change tools in the future if better or newer tools come along.
+At the same time, marketers can create and manage content, including editing channel-agnostic content or JavaScript using a Single Page Application (SPA) editor.
+Then, developers can reuse this content created or edited by marketers across channels in their front-end projects.
 Overall, this type of hybrid approach to CMS increases innovation and delivers a better customer experience.

-iv.
 The best experience for everyone.

 If your organisation is like most, you're already living in a hybrid environment.
-But this hybrid environment may be siloed with traditional CMS and headless-only point solutions, including needing separate solutions for translations, email, personalisation, and analytics for a headless-only deployment.
+But this hybrid environment may be siloed with traditional CMS and headlessonly point solutions, including needing separate solutions for translations, email, personalisation, and analytics for a headless-only deployment.

 With a hybrid CMS, managing different approaches to content delivery and management is not only possible, it's simple for IT and marketing - and all the capabilities you need, from translations to analytics, come included.
-Whether you're managing thousands of content changes a day or simply trying to create memorable experiences, giving everyone the option to work with the tools they're most comfortable with is truly the best of both worlds.
+From managing thousands of content changes a day to create memorable and personalised experiences, with everyone having the option to work with the tools they are comfortable with is truly the best of both worlds.

-v.
 One piece of content, multiple experiences.